DeimElias/Lazy.nix/README.md

   blink-cmp
   nvim-lspconfig
   nvim-treesitter.withAllGrammars
-  # Some plugins will requiere other plugins to be installed to pass some test,
+  # Some plugins will require other plugins to be installed to pass some tests,
-  # if you dont want to install or use them, you can override doCheck attribute
+  # if you don't want to install or use them, you can override doCheck attribute
   # to disable those checks
   (tokyonight-nvim.overrideAttrs (original: {
     doCheck = false;
   }))
 ]
 ```
-Remember that those names are for nix packed plugins.
+Remember that those names are for Nix-packed plugins.

 If a plugin is not packaged, you can add it in ./edits/overlay.nix, see [Custom